 Users will be required to limit their sessions to the time determined by the library (1 hour) when all the other workstations are in use and other patrons are waiting.
 Users may continue their sessions beyond the time limit if there are available workstations for other patrons up to a maximum determined by the library.
 (4 hours per day, not necessarily consecutive, with library card).

 Users with a Detroit Public Library card are required to obtain a MiLibraryCard sticker from their home library and be entered into the TLN Shared Automated System before using our Internet computers.
 A Detroit Public Library cardholder is entitled to 4 hours of internet use daily when their card has been entered into our automated system (not necessarily in consecutive sessions.)

-Non-library card holders may obtain a "visitor pass" entitling them to 1 hour of internet use daily.
+Non-library card holders may obtain a "visitor pass" entitling them to 2 hours of internet use daily (not necessarily in consecutive sessions.).
 Those who possess a library card or whose library card is blocked cannot obtain a visitor pass.

 IV.
 Users will be able to print documents from their workstations.
 Users must pay at the reference desk for their documents at a cost of 15 cents per page printed for black and white copies, 25 cents per page for color copies.

 V. The Livonia Public Library Internet services are intended for information gathering.
 Users are responsible for any personal data transmitted over the public internet.
 Users put themselves at risk of criminal or civil liability when they use the Internet illegally, in violation of local, state and/or federal law.
 Use of our network and computers contrary to this policy may subject a patron to loss of computer privileges, and/or ejection from the Livonia Public Library.
 These activities include, but are not restricted to: